 If you are involved in a car accident in Brownsville, TX, you should promptly report it to local police by phoning 911.
-Texas law enforcement officials are required to report motor vehicle accidents that result in injury, death or damage to property or vehicles exceeding $1,000.
-The $1,000 threshold for vehicle damage is a low bar, and you can expect police to respond to all but the most minor fender benders.
+Texas law enforcement officials are required to report motor vehicle accidents that result in injury, death, or damage to property or vehicles exceeding $1,000.
+The $1,000 threshold for vehicle damage is a low bar, and you can expect the police to respond to all but the most minor fender benders.

 You will need the police report if you want to seek repayment of your medical expenses or car repairs through a claim against the at-fault driver’s insurance.
 The police report has basic information about who and what vehicles were involved in a crash.
 It typically will not state whether one driver or the other was at fault.
 However, it documents what happened, which makes it important evidence in a car accident claim.

 The Brownsville car accident lawyers of Herrman & Herrman P.L.C.C. help individuals and families seek the compensation they are due after being injured in car crashes caused by other drivers.
 Insurance companies often balk at making fair payouts.
-The injured driver, passenger, pedestrian or bicyclist must be able to prove who was at fault, how badly they were injured and what the injuries have cost them if they are to obtain justice.
+The injured driver, passenger, pedestrian, or bicyclist must be able to prove who was at fault, how badly they were injured, and what the injuries have cost them if they are to obtain justice.
 This starts with the police report filed where the accident occurred, such as here in Brownsville.

 What Goes into a Brownsville Car Accident Report